-International students (=students who are not citizens of an EU/EEA member state) will be charged a tuition fee of 1,500 euros per semester starting with the winter semester of 2017-18.
-This is valid for studies in a Bachelor’s degree program, Master’s and Staatsexamen programs, and for full Theology programs culminating in an academic or ecclesiastic qualification.
-This is in addition to the general semester fees of 158.30 euros per semester (from summer semester 2019 onward).
+International students (=students who are not citizens of an EU/EEA member state) will be charged a tuition fee of 1,500 euros per semester starting with the winter semester 2017/2018.
+This is valid for studies in a Bachelor’s degree program, consecutive Master’s and Staatsexamen programs, and for full Theology programs culminating in an academic or ecclesiastic qualification.
+This is in addition to the general semester fees of currently 158.30 euros per semester.

 Tuition fees for a second degree

-Students who, having already completed degree studies in the Federal Republic of Germany, commence a second or further first degree program or a second or further consecutive master's program, will be charged a tuition fee of 650 euros per semester.
-This is in addition to the general semester fees of 158.30 euros per semester (from summer semester 2019 onward).
+Students who, having already completed degree studies in the Federal Republic of Germany, commence a second or further first degree program or a second or further consecutive Master's program, will be charged a tuition fee of 650 euros per semester.
+This is in addition to the general semester fees of currently 158.30 euros per semester.

 In the case of multi-disciplinary programs, one change of one subject in the program remains free of tuition fees.

-International applicants, who, in the academic year prior to the start of winter semester 2017-18 were enrolled at a Baden-Württemberg college of preparatory studies for the Feststellungsprüfungassessment test, will not be charged tuition fees for the first degree program which they commence directly after successfully completing the assessment test.
+International applicants, who, in the academic year prior to the start of the winter semester 2017/2018 were enrolled at a Baden-Württemberg college of preparatory studies for the Feststellungsprüfungassessment test, will not be charged tuition fees for the first degree program which they commence directly after successfully completing the assessment test.

 International applicants who, prior to this law going into effect, had been given written approval for a scholarship by a publicly-financed sponsor will not be charged tuition fees for a first degree program which they commence directly after receiving approval for the scholarship.

 Students who, due to the provisions of exam regulations, study at more than one institution of higher education in Baden-Württemberg at the same time must pay their tuition fees at the institution which is home to the greater part of their syllabus.